Claim: List summarizes some of the 923 executive orders issued by President Obama.

 The item reproduced above purports that President Obama has so far issued a whopping 923 executive orders (compared to about thirty each for previous presidents) and offers supposedly alarming provisions of some of those orders.
 However, the entirety of this item is erroneous.

 First of all, the number of executive orders issued by President Obama is grossly exaggerated here.
-By our count, as of 28 September 2012 the total number of executive orders issued by President Obama was 138, not 923.
+Through the first five years of his presidency (i.e., as of 20 January 2014) the count of all executive orders issued by President Obama was 168, not 923.
 Moreover, compared to President Obama's predecessors in the White House, this is not an unusually large number of orders for a modern president: President George W. Bush issued 291 executive orders during his eight years in office, while President Bill Clinton issued 364 such orders over the same span of time.

 The listing of numbers of executive orders issued during the terms of modern presidents included in one of the examples above also bears no resemblance to reality.
 This chart compares the claimed number of orders issued by each president on the list with the actual number issued, as documented by The American Presidency Project: